-A closed loop approach for single robot navigation was proposed by Koditschek and Rimon [12], [27] in their seminal work.
+A closed loop approach for single robot navigation was proposed by Koditschek and Rimon [10], [20] in their seminal work.
 This navigation functions' framework handled single, point-sized, robot navigation.
-In [16], [18] this method was successfully extended to take into account the volume of each robot in a centralized multi-agent scheme, while a decentralized version of this work has been presented by the authors in [30],[5] for multiple holonomic agents with global sensing capabilities and in [4],[8] for the case of limited sensing capabilities.
-While in these papers the objective of the multi-agent system was convergence to noncooperative equilibria with collision avoidance, convergence to cooperative equilibria (aka formation control) using decentralized navigation functions was dealt with in [6] for the case of sphere world agents, while point world-agents were taken into account in [29], [3].
-Decentralized navigation functions were also used for multiple UAV guidance in [2].
-Moreover, numerous relative results on decentralized control of multi-agent kinematic systems have appeared recently in literature including formation [13],[24],[22],[15], [14],[9] and consensus control schemes [26],[23],[20],[1].
+In [13],[14] this method was successfully extended to take into account the volume of each robot in a centralized multi-agent scheme, while a decentralized version of this work has been presented by the authors in [4] for multiple holonomic agents with global sensing capabilities and in [3] for the case of limited sensing capabilities.
+While in these papers the objective of the multi-agent system was convergence to non-cooperative equilibria with collision avoidance, convergence to cooperative equilibria (aka formation control) using decentralized navigation functions was dealt with in [5] for the case of sphere world agents, while point world-agents were taken into account in [2].
+Decentralized navigation functions were also used for multiple UAV guidance in [1].
+Moreover, numerous relative results on decentralized control of multiagent kinematic systems have appeared recently in literature including formation [11],[16],[12] and consensus control schemes [19],[17].

-The stability analysis of the decentralized scheme in [5],[4],[6] involved tools from classical Lyapunov theory and Morse theory.
+The stability analysis of the decentralized scheme in [4],[3] involved tools from classical Lyapunov theory and Morse theory.
 We used a machinery which allowed agents that had already reached their desired destination to cooperate with the rest of the team in the case of a possible collision.
-In this paper, we use a construction similar to the initial navigation function construction in [12].
+In this paper, we use a construction similar to the initial navigation function construction in [10].
 Hence each agent no longer participates in the collision avoidance procedure if its initial condition coincides with its desired destination.
-As a result, the closed loop system might converge to critical points which are no longer guaranteed not to coincide with local minima.
+As a result, the closed loop system can converge to critical points which are no longer guaranteed not to coincide with local minima.
 What we can hope for is that the agents converge to a certain subset of the state space containing the target locations.
-In this paper we provide sufficient conditions for this to take place using Rantzer's dual Lyapunov Theorem [25].
+In this paper we provide sufficient conditions for this using Rantzer's dual Lyapunov Theorem [18].
+We should note that the results of this paper are extended to the case of formation control in [6].

-In [25], A. Rantzer presented a new convergence criterion for nonlinear systems, which involved the divergence of the vector field with respect to a certain positive function (called density function in [25]) instead of the time derivative of a positive definite function, as in the classical Lyapunov approach.
+In [18], A. Rantzer presented a new convergence criterion for nonlinear systems, which involved the divergence of the vector field with respect to a certain positive function (called density function in [18]) instead of the time derivative of a positive definite function, as in the classical Lyapunov approach.
 Density functions can be considered as the dual of the classical Lyapunov functions, while the condition that the divergence is positive for almost all initial conditions as the dual of the requirement of the negative definiteness of the Lyapunov time derivative.
 The main advantage of this approach is the fact that convergence can be checked and proved for systems which are not asymptotically stable.
-The weaker notion of convergence introduced in [25] is used in this paper to derive a sufficient condition for navigation of the closed loop system to a subset of the workspace containing the target objectives.
-The main motivation however of this paper, is to provide an initial result connecting Rantzer's dual Lyapunov theory with the general problem of local minima avoidance in decentralized control.
-This can serve as a guideline for future research directions in decentralized control, such as collision free swarm aggregation where the existence of local minima is a major disadvantage [10],[11].
-We should note that at the time of preparation of this paper, we became aware of the result in [17], which relates centralized navigation functions with density functions.
-The obvious difference in our case is that we focus on the decentralized navigation functions' framework, which requires a different stability analysis formulation.
+The weaker notion of convergence introduced in [18] is used in this paper to derive a sufficient condition for navigation of the closed loop system to a subset of the workspace containing the target locations.
+The main motivation however of this paper, is to provide the first result connecting Rantzer's dual Lyapunov theory with the general problem of local minima avoidance in decentralized control.
+This can serve as a guideline for future research directions in decentralized control, such as collision free swarm aggregation where the existence of local minima is a major disadvantage [9],[8].